-Now that summer is almost upon us, the temptation to go riding in jeans and a T-shirt rises with the temperature.
+Now that summer will soon be upon us, the temptation to go riding in jeans and a T-shirt is sure to rise along with the temperature.
 But doing so risks serious injury; as the old adage goes, “Dress for the fall, not for the ride.”

 Yet while it’s in your best interest to keep your skin off the pavement, dressing for the elements is essential too; if temps are in the upper 80-degree range and humidity is reaching Turkish bath levels, keeping layers to a minimum without sacrificing safety (or style) is key.
 In that case, you need to consider summer motorcycle jackets.

 Leather jackets, regardless of the number of vents and the amount of perforation, will always be a slightly heavier option, but they tend to have the most style.
 Synthetic textile jackets tend to be the exact opposite, running much lighter but sporting a technical look to leather’s timeless one.
 But it’s entirely possible to balance safety and style — all while staying cool.
-Consider this list a great place to start.
+Consider this list of summer motorcycle jacket options a great place to start.

 Alpinestars Viper V2 Air Jacket